QuantEcon/lecture-python-programming.myst/lectures/debugging.md

 But once you start writing larger programs you'll need a better system to spot bugs and errors.

-You may even want to handle possible errors in your code before it is raised.
+You may even want to handle possible errors in your code before they are raised.

 In this lecture, we will discuss how to debug our programs and handle potential errors.